 Ever since I started my data science journey, I have been fascinated by word clouds.
 A word cloud (or tag cloud) is a unique data visualization tool for exploring text data through word frequency or significance.
-This can be extremely handy when you have a large amount of text data and want to get a basic idea of the distribution.
+This is handy when you have text data and want to get a basic idea of the distribution.

 After months of developing my skills as a data scientist, I finally got fed up last week.
 I wanted to learn how to make one of those super cool word clouds that I had seen (but never forgotten)!!!
 So, I found a helpful Datacamp tutorial, read a little documentation, and I was ready to practice my new knowledge.